Stablity & Starvation Issues

 Marshall: Com error,Event = 1

 Should your peripheral continue to not respond (each packet would be sent once and would have another possible 2 retries which would try and get a response from your machine- would go into details about it bellow I the section about keepalives)- the Marshall link would be deemed broken.
 Then, the device will repeatedly send the "Reset()" command to launch the Pairing process.
-This means that the pairing process is initiates- which would mean that the VPOST/VPOSM is looking for a peripheral to communicate with.
+This means the pairing process has been initiated, indicating that the VPOST/VPOSM is looking for a peripheral to communicate with.
 Once the machine responds to it (with the Firmware Info command)- it would complete the process by sending the Config command.

 > [1661418016846+( 432ms)] marshall_t: received reset